jeremyandrews/dokuwiki-container/README.md

 Edit the DOKUWIKI_INSTALL variable at the top of Dockerfile to install a different version of DokuWiki.

-### PHP extensions
+### Extensions

-You can comment out the line in Dockerfile that installs php7-curl and php7-openssl if you do not want to install extensions through the DokuWiki administrative Extension Manager.
+You can comment out the line in Dockerfile that installs `php7-curl` and `php7-openssl` if you do not want to install extensions through the DokuWiki administrative Extension Manager.
+Extensions can still be installed manually.

 ### Listening port (default: 8080)

-To change which port lighttpd listens on, edit lighttpd/lighttpd.conf changing:
+To change which port lighttpd listens on, edit `lighttpd/lighttpd.conf` changing:
 ```
 	server.port          = 8080
 ```